yhlleo/RoadNet/README.md

 We collected several typical urban areas of Ottawa, Canada from [Google Earth](http://earth.google.com).
 The images are with 0.21m spatial resolution per pixel (zoom level 19).

-**Please note that we do not own the copyrights to these images.
+**Please note that we do not own the copyrights to these original satellite images.
 Their use is RESTRICTED to non-commercial research and educational purposes.**

 ### 2.1.Download